moleculerjs/moleculer/docs/MIGRATION_GUIDE_0.15.md

 };
 ```

+## EventLegacy tracing export is removed

+The `EventLegacy` tracing exporter is removed.
+Use the `Event` tracing exporter instead.

 ## New REPL options

 In order to the REPL options can be more extensible, a new `replOptions` broker option is introduces.
 You can use it instead of the old `replCommands` and `replDelimiter` broker options.